noccer/vacuum-cleaner-scraper/README.md

-## Bugaboo Scraper
+git ## Bugaboo Scraper

-A simple scraper that queries a couple of australian websites to check prices of the Bugaboo Cameleon 3 stroller/pram
+A simple scraper that queries a couple of Australian websites to check prices of the Bugaboo Cameleon 3 stroller/pram

 ### Usage